EVERY ENTRANT HAS A CHANCE OF WINNING £500

 Check out last year’s finalists here

-All shortlisted students will be invited to attend an industry-backed awards ceremony in November 2025
+All shortlisted students will be invited to attend an industry-backed awards ceremony at Bauer Media HQ, in central London, on 19th November 2026